wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Screenshots ==

-1. Screenshot-1.gif shows the variety of captcha types that can be displayed on your WordPress Comment and Admin Log In forms.
+1. Screenshot-1.gif shows the variety of captcha types that can be displayed on your WordPress Comment and Admin Log-In forms.

 2. Screenshot-2.gif shows the different captcha positions possible for display on your WordPress Comment form.

-3. Screenshot-3.gif shows the position of the captcha on your WordPress Admin Log In page.
+3. Screenshot-3.gif shows the position of the captcha on your WordPress Admin Log-In page.

-4. Screenshot-4.gif shows that region of the Settings panel where the Spam Filter can be configured.
+4. Screenshot-4.gif shows the Spam Filter options of the Settings panel.

-5. Screenshot-5.gif shows that region of the Settings panel where the message to spammers can be configured.
+5. Screenshot-5.gif shows the Settings panel options that allow you to configure a customized message to spammers.

 == Changelog ==